outseta/outseta-server-side-demos/change-plan/change-plan.md

 📦 Fetching available plans...
 ?
 Select a new plan: Premium Plan (UID: DQ2oVq9V) - 29.99/month - Enhanced features and priority support

+?
+Should the plan change start immediately?
+No

 🔍 Previewing subscription plan change...